MilestoneSystemsInc/PowerShellSamples/Getting-Started/02-Manual-Installation.md

 ## Download the Nupkg files

 What on earth is a nupkg file?
 For starters, you can pronounce it as "Nup-keg" which is fun!
 And it stands for "NuGet Package".
-Oh, and NuGet is the name of Microsoft''s package manager introduced primarily for managing .NET application packages.
+Oh, and NuGet is the name of Microsoft's package manager introduced primarily for managing .NET application packages.
 In this case, "package" means one or more DLL files and some basic instructions for where they go.
 Back before ~2010, most .NET developers were manually copying around DLL files and adding references to them when needed.
 It made it very complicated to share reusable libraries.
 Now, with NuGet.org, you can reference a package by name, and automatically download/unpack/use that package.

 To manually download MilestonePSTools, you'll need to download two files.
 The first is the MilestonePSTools "raw nupgk file", and the second is the MipSdkRedist nupkg.
 The MipSdkRedist module is the container used for the Milestone MIP SDK on which MilestonePSTools is based.
 Here are the links to the two PowerShell modules on PSGallery.
 Once there, click **Manual Download** under **Installation Options** and then click **Download the raw nupkg file**.